 I'm half Japanese.
 My wife is Colombian.
 We eat rice.
 It's a fact of life.

-I'm notoriously terrible at making rice without a pressure cooker (that Japanese rice-cooking gene skips a generation, I suppose), but in this case, even with less-than-perfect rice, there's no big deal, as it all gets steamed into tender submission inside a roasted chili anyway.
+I'm notoriously terrible at making rice without a pressure cooker (that Japanese rice-cooking gene skips a generation, I suppose), but in this case, even with less-than-perfect rice, there's no big deal, as it all gets steamed into tender submission inside a roasted chile anyway.
 I flavor my rice (which is cooked pilaf-style) with onions and peppers, then stir in some raisins to add sweetness and capers to give you that big briny sucker punch in the mouth.

 Love #4: Stuffing things into other things